ychennay/Tutorials/VBA/Session 4 - Review/README.md

 # Session 4: Review

+Your task is to ultimately write a macro that automatically generates histograms for a particular column.

+**Everyone should be able to complete**:

+The macro `calculateMinAndMax`, which is used to automatically find the min and max of a particular column of data.

+**Some people should be able to complete**:

+The macro `createBins`, which is used to generate the range of histogram bins used to create the final histogram chart.

+**A few people should be able to complete**:

+The macro `generateBinCounts`, which is used to find out how many incumbent data points fall into each bin range.

+# Extra Review

 Look at the code below and answer the following questions:

 1. Summarize in a sentence or two what this macro accomplishes.